Ezra31448/PyTestify/README.md

-# HavenTest: API Testing Framework for Style Haven
+# PyTestify: API Testing Framework for Style Haven

-HavenTest is a modular, scalable, and maintainable API testing framework designed for the "Style Haven" fashion e-commerce platform.
+PyTestify is a modular, scalable, and maintainable API testing framework designed for the "Style Haven" fashion e-commerce platform.
 Built on top of pytest, it provides:

 - Structured, functional test grouping (user, product, cart, checkout, seller, support)
 - Data-driven testing with JSON-managed test data